akhilrao/OPUS/README.md

 # OPUS (Orbital Debris Propagators Unified with Economic Systems): An Integrated Assessment Model for Satellites and Orbital Debris

-This repository provides a comprehensive package for the replication and extension of the Integrated Assessment Model (IAM) described in the accompanying paper.
+This repository provides a comprehensive package for the replication and extension of the Integrated Assessment Model (IAM) described in the accompanying paper: [https://arxiv.org/abs/2309.10252](https://arxiv.org/abs/2309.10252) .
 The IAM focuses on simulating the evolution of orbital environments and is implemented primarily using MATLAB for the core simulation and R for post-simulation analytics.

 ## Repository Structure